caikit/website/docs/tutorial_appdev.md

    ```

-2. In one terminal, start the runtime server by riunning the following command:
+2. In one terminal, start the runtime server by running the following command:

    ```shell
    python3 start_runtime.py